On this page

 New businesses must be registered with the Dutch Commercial Register.
 They will pass on your details to the Dutch Tax and Customs Administration.
 You therefore do not need to register separately with them.

-Private security firms
+Statistics: private security firms

 Enterprise births of private security firms.